lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 * need a way to allow more control over what access is given to our AWS accounts (solved by the IAM service)

 IAM Service
-* Every AWS account comes with its own running copy (global database) of IAM
+* Every AWS account comes with its own running copy (global database <- review) of IAM
 * globally resilient: data always secure across all AWS regions
 * An AWS account trusts its own dedicated IAM instance (separate from IAM instances of other AWS accounts)
 * operationally same as account root user (trusted fully by AWS account, can do as much as account root user with some restrictions)